-These running shoes will push your workout up a gear in wet weather.
+These running shoes will push your workout up a notch in wet weather.

 By Faye M Smith